szymekjanaczek/json-api/README.md

 # CogentJS

 ## A beautiful and elegant way to build urls for your REST API
+It's the fork of the archived [joelwmale/cogent-js](https://github.com/joelwmale/cogent-js) package.
+I've updated it to support TypeScript and provided some additional changes.

 <a href="https://www.npmjs.com/package/cogent-js">
   <img src="https://img.shields.io/npm/v/cogent-js.svg" />